 This means that when you graduate or leave school, your balance will be slightly higher than when your loan was first taken out, and each time the interest compounds, it will increase the principal amount.
 You’ll pay more in the long run, but the interest rate is fixed for the entire term of the loan and is still 5.05%.

 Private Student Loans

 Another option you have when paying for trade school is a private student loan.
 These are loans offered by banks and credit unions and typically have higher interest rates than federal loans.
 They’re also based upon creditworthiness instead of financial need.
 That means that you can get a private loan even if you’ve maxed out your financial aid, if you need more money for living expenses during school.
 You will, however, need a good credit score or creditworthy cosigner to be eligible.

 Sallie Mae allows loans up to the total cost of attendance and there is no origination fee or prepayment penalties.
-If you pay by auto-debit, you’ll another get a 0.25% discount on your variable interest rate, which starts at 6.37% and goes up to 13.47% APR depending on the credit of the borrower.
+If you pay by auto-debit, you’ll get another 0.25% discount on your variable interest rate, which starts at 6.37% and goes up to 13.47% APR depending on the credit of the borrower.

 Sallie Mae offers two repayment plans.
 The first is an interest-only plan, in which you pay only the interest while you’re in school, taking on principal payments after graduation.
 The other is a fixed repayment plan, in which you pay $25 per month while you’re in school.